AgPipeline/AgPipeline.github.io/transformers/template_lidar_plot.md

-# RGB Plot Transformer - Technical information
+# Lidar Plot Transformer - Technical information
 This document contain information on what the goals of this Transformer are and how the repository is structured.
 Also, information on the contents and intent of each of the executable and dependency files is provided (dependency files are files that upstream components are dependent upon).